Chatman and Buffalo host Richmond - WTOP News

 BOTTOM LINE: Buffalo visits the Richmond Spiders after Sy Chatman scored 21 points in Buffalo’s 82-65 loss to the Western Kentucky Hilltoppers.

-The Bulls have gone 0-2 away from home.
-Buffalo ranks eighth in the MAC with 11.8 assists per game led by Shawn Fulcher averaging 2.6.
+The Bulls are 0-2 on the road.
+Buffalo gives up 81.9 points to opponents while being outscored by 14.1 points per game.

-Richmond scores 76.7 points per game, 5.2 fewer points than the 81.9 Buffalo gives up.
-Buffalo has shot at a 41.1% clip from the field this season, 0.3 percentage points higher than the 40.8% shooting opponents of Richmond have averaged.
+Richmond’s average of 8.1 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 8.9 per game Buffalo allows.
+Buffalo averages 6.2 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.9 per game Richmond allows.

-TOP PERFORMERS: Jordan King is averaging 19.6 points for the Spiders.
-Quinn is averaging 14.6 points over the last 10 games for Richmond.
+TOP PERFORMERS: Neal Quinn is averaging 13.8 points, 6.2 rebounds, 3.9 assists and 1.5 blocks for the Spiders.
+Jordan King is averaging 18.2 points over the last 10 games for Richmond.

-Chatman is shooting 49.6% and averaging 16.3 points for the Bulls.
-Jonnivius Smith is averaging 9.0 points for Buffalo.
+Chatman is averaging 16.3 points, seven rebounds and 1.8 blocks for the Bulls.
+Jonnivius Smith is averaging nine points and 8.8 rebounds for Buffalo.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.